MalasadaTech/decode-extension/README.md

 ## Why Use This Extension

-Encoded strings, such as URL-encoded (`https%3A%2F%2Fexample.com`), Base64-encoded (`aHR0cHM6Ly9leGFtcGxlLmNvbQ==`), or Hex-encoded (`48656C6C6F`) text, are common in web development, security analysis, and data handling.
+Encoded strings, such as URL-encoded (`https%3A%2F%2Fexample.com`), Base64-encoded (`aHR0cHM6Ly9leGFtcGxlLmNvbQ==`), Hex-encoded (`48656C6C6F`), or Unicode-escaped (`\u00A9` or `&#x1F600;`) text, are common in web development, security analysis, and data handling.
 Decoding these manually or with external tools can slow you down.
 This extension offers a fast, in-browser solution to decode selected text instantly, enhancing your productivity.

 - **Web Developers**: Decode query parameters or encoded URLs while debugging.
 - **Security Researchers**: Analyze obfuscated strings in phishing attempts or scripts.